 Kevin Newton is the owner-operator of Australian Survival Instructors and is a highly experienced outdoor survival instructor, bow hunter, bushcraftsman, flint knapper, primitive skills researcher, Instructor & weapons re-creator..
 He has over 30 years of International outdoor experience including 2 years living in the Italian Alps learning trapping, hunting and foraging in the early 90’s.
 His passion for flint knapping and primitive survival skills, including re-creating the weapons, clothing and gear that Oetzi the Iceman was found with, has made him Australia’s premiere survival and primitive survival skills instructor.
-Kevin has featured on Australian national television, Japanese television in news interviews, ABC radio, Triple J ‘Hack’ and also an episode of channel 7 ‘Sydney Weekender’.
+Kevin has featured on Australian national television, Japanese television, in news interviews, ABC radio, Triple J ‘Hack’ and also an episode of channel 7 ‘Sydney Weekender’ and will feature in a new Channel 7 TV series in 2018, to also be aired on Discovery Aus, NZ & Asia.
 Kevin has also taught Australian Special Forces survival and primitive skills, and is also Primitive Survival Skills Instructor for Australian company Strategic Threat Solutions.

 Zac is Australian Survival Instructor’s very competent and extremely skilled instructor for all courses and topics, who has been a part of the team since 2012.
 He is an avid bowyer &hunter who never misses the opportunity to get amongst it whether teaching, hiking, bowhunting or bush crafting.
 From an early age Zac has been in the great Australian outdoors often honing his archery skills including crafting his own bows, arrows and strings.
 Zac has a real enthusiasm for every facet of archery both primitive and modern.
 Zac has always had a passion for old world skills which has manifested itself in his current work as a blacksmith and craftsman making anything that piques his interest whether it be knives, bows, axes and Roman fire steels.
 Always prepared to learn from master craftsman and broaden his horizons Zac has recently travelled to Sweden to observe and learn Swedish blacksmithing techniques with Gransfors Bruk.
 Providing students of ASI with a very mature insight into survival techniques Zac is also prepared to share his old world skills such as knife and axe making.